 4. Reinforce the strategic business opportunity for property managers’ own organizations.

-These in-house apartment recycling programs can help property managers develop new expertise that can lead to better management of buildings across their portfolio, and give their firm a competitive advantage in attracting new clients.
+These three voluntary in-house apartment recycling programs can help property managers develop new expertise that can lead to better management of buildings across their portfolio, and give their firm a competitive advantage in attracting new clients.

 How to Motivate Apartment Dwellers to Increase Recycling